 Take electrical shutdown of the equipment, wherever possible.

-Incase you are working above a belt, cover belt below with GI sheet or MS plate of required length, before starting the job.
+In case you are working above a belt, cover belt below with GI sheet or MS plate of required length, before starting the job.

 Ensure the availability of water and other fire extinguisher at job site.
 Also depute 1 person to keep a watch on the belt.